School Climate & Culture Specialist (3 positions available)

 - Work with building teams designated to analyze academic, behavior, and attendance data to develop action plans to ensure the use of equitable academic and social-emotional supports for all students

-- Collaborate with school staff and administrative team to carry out the goals of the World’s Best Workforce, the District Unified Vision, the Graduation Plan, the Superintendent’s Priorities and the District’s Achievement and Integration Plan
+- Collaborate with school staff and administrative team to carry out the goals of the District that include the World’s Best Workforce, the District Unified Vision, the Graduation Plan, the Superintendent’s Priorities and the District’s Achievement and Integration Plan

 - Establish and develop strong community relationships with college and universities, non-profit institutions, and social services to cultivate possibilities for college and career from pre-k to high school, engage in social learning, and provide students and families with community resources.